jsanders108/chatbot-app/README.md

 # AI ChatBot App (powered by GPT-3)

-This React app connects to the GPT-3 API and allows users to ask questions and recieve AI responses.
+This React app connects to the GPT-3 API and allows users to ask questions and recieve artificial intelligence (AI) responses.

 ## Description